tendstofortytwo/chip8-rust/README.md

 <img src="screenshot-spaceinvaders.png" width="500">

+## Prerequisites

+The sound library requires you to install a package on Linux to build successfully:

+    sudo apt-get install libsdl2-dev

 ## Running a ROM

 Given a CHIP-8 ROM, you can start the ROM in the emulator like so: